nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Within the `Patient` resource:

-- The following fields SHALL be populated to allow the providing system to verify the patient's identity on PDS:
+- The following fields SHALL be populated to allow the provider system to verify the patient's identity on PDS:
   - `identifier` with the patient's NHS number
   - `birthDate`
   - `name` including `family` and `given`, with the `use` element set to `official`